waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Druid/Tranquility.md

 # Tranquility {#concept_t2g_jqd_z2b .concept}

+This section uses Kafka as an example and describes how to use Tranquility in E-MapReduce to capture data from the Kafka cluster and push it to the Druid cluster in real time.

 Tranquility is an application that sends data to Druid in real-time in push mode.
 It solves many issues, such as multiple partitions, multiple copies, service discovery, and data loss.
-It simplifies the usage of Druid for users.
-It supports a wide range of data sources, including Samza, Spark, Storm, Kafka, and Fink.
-This section uses Kafka as an example, and describes how to use Tranquility in the EMR to capture data from the Kafka cluster and push the data to the Druid cluster in real time.
+It simplifies the use of Druid and supports a wide range of data sources, including Samza, Spark, Storm, Kafka, and Fink.

 ## Interaction with the Kafka cluster {#section_xbp_tsd_z2b .section}

-The first is the interaction between the Druid cluster and Kafka cluster.
+The first interaction is between the Druid cluster and the Kafka cluster.
 The interaction configuration of the two clusters is similar to that of the Hadoop cluster.
 You have to set the connectivity and hosts.
-For standard mode Kafka clusters, perform the following steps:
+For standard mode Kafka clusters, complete the following steps:

-1. Ensure the communication between clusters. \(The two clusters are in the same security group.
-Or each cluster is associated with a different security group, and access rules are configured for the two security groups.\)
+1. Ensure the communication between clusters. \(The two clusters are either in the same security group, or each cluster is associated with a different security group and access rules are configured for these security groups.\)
 2. Write the hosts of the Kafka cluster to the hosts list of each node on the Druid cluster.
-Note that the hostname of the Kafka cluster should be in the form of a long name, such as emr-header-1.cluster-xxxxxxxx.
+Note that the hostname of the Kafka cluster should be a long name, such as emr-header-1.cluster-xxxxxxxx.

-For high-security mode Kafka clusters, you need to perform the following operations \(the first two steps are the same as those for standard mode clusters\):
+For high-security mode Kafka clusters, complete the following operations \(the first two steps are the same as those for standard mode clusters\):

-1. Ensure the communication between the two clusters \(The two clusters are in the same security group.
-Or each cluster is associated with a different security group, and access rules are configured for the two security groups\).
+1. Ensure the communication between the two clusters \(The two clusters are in the same security group, or each cluster is associated with a different security group and access rules are configured for these security groups\).
 2. Write the hosts of the Kafka cluster to the hosts list of each node on the Druid cluster.
-Note that the hostname of the Kafka cluster should be in the form of a long name, such as emr-header-1.cluster-xxxxxxxx.
+Note that the hostname of the Kafka cluster should be a long name, such as emr-header-1.cluster-xxxxxxxx.
-3. Set Kerberos cross-domain mutual trust between the two clusters. \(For details, see [Cross-region access](intl.en-US/User Guide/Kerberos authentication/Cross-region access.md#) here.
-The bidirectional mutual trust is preferred.
+3. Set Kerberos cross-domain mutual trust between the two clusters.
+For details, see [Cross-region access](reseller.en-US/User Guide/Kerberos authentication/Cross-region access.md#).
+Bidirectional mutual trust is recommended.
 4. Prepare a client security configuration file:

     ```